-If you think there is nothing wrong with snubbing leftovers or tossing food that’s slightly past its “sell by” date, think again.
+Many people think there is nothing wrong with snubbing leftovers or tossing food that’s slightly past its “sell by” date.
+It’s time for everyone to think again.
 The statistics about food waste in the U.S. can be startling: 31 to 40 percent of the American food supply goes to waste, primarily in homes, stores and restaurants.
 Plus, food waste costs Americans $161.6 billion annually.

 Why Should You Care About Food Waste?